MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-templates.md

 - You cannot copy or delete a template.
 To remove a template, use the PowerShell [Remove-AadrmTemplate](/powershell/module/aadrm/remove-aadrmtemplate) cmdlet.

-- Currently, templates that were configured for languages by using the Azure classic portal or PowerShell do not display those languages for the name and descriptions, but they are retained.
+- Currently, templates that you configured for multiple languages by using the Azure classic portal or PowerShell do not display those languages for the name and descriptions, but they are retained.

 - **Published** and **Archived** settings display as **Enabled**: **On** and **Enabled**: **Off** respectively on the **Label** blade.